 Where will we depart from?

-We will be leaving from a private dock on South Lagoon Drive which is conveniently located on the Grand Lagoon.
+Depending on weather conditions, tides and time of the year, we will either depart from a couple of different boat landings on the north side of the bay system or from a private dock on South Lagoon Drive which is conveniently located on the Grand Lagoon.
 This is one of the closest launch points to anglers staying in the 30-A area!
-There is plenty of parking including gated parking if you only bring one vehicle.

 What do I need to bring?